airbytehq/airbyte/docs/connector-development/config-based/connector-builder-compatibility.md

     - [Link to the next page](#link-to-next-page--cursorpagination-)
 - [ ] [Do endpoints only require query parameters that are key-value pairs?](#does-the-integration-require-query-params-that-are-not-key-value-pairs)

+You can use the Connector Builder if you check all the items.

 You can follow [this chart](https://whimsical.com/how-should-i-build-my-connector-YNXaNQhRuPuWy68Xg8Akhy) to guide you through the process.

 The sections below provide more details to help you answer the questions.

-## Is the integration a REST API returning a collection of records synchronously?
+## Is the integration an HTTP API returning a collection of records synchronously?

-Is the integration a REST API?
-In doubt, look for the word “REST” in the documentation.

 Look at the shape of the resource path.